13nenad/thesis/src/README.txt

     aeTypeStart - The starting architecture type (1-12) aeTypeEnd - The ending architecture type (1-12)

 2. A single SOM.
-It loops over a specified number of different grid sizes.
+It loops over a specified number of different grid sizes, step size = 5.
 You will need to specify: numOfSplits slideDivisor coordBasedVal